playwrigkt/skript/README.md

 This project allows users to implement application logic independently of technology

-This project is in an early stage of development and may change drastically in order to provider cleaner and more powerful interfaces.
+This project is in an early troupe of development and may change drastically in order to provider cleaner and more powerful interfaces.

 ## Project Goals